ATP synthase

-Eukaryotic ATP synthases are F-ATPases, running "in reverse" for an ATPase.
+Eukaryotic ATP synthases are F-ATPases (which usually work as ATP synthases instead of ATPases in cellular environments) and running "in reverse" for an ATPase (ATPases catalyze the decomposition of ATP into ADP and a free phosphate ion).
 This article deals mainly with this type.
 An F-ATPase consists of two main subunits, FO and F1, which has a rotational motor mechanism allowing for ATP production.

 Nomenclature

 The F1 fraction derives its name from the term "Fraction 1" and FO (written as a subscript letter "o", not "zero") derives its name from being the binding fraction for oligomycin, a type of naturally derived antibiotic that is able to inhibit the FO unit of ATP synthase.
 These functional regions consist of different protein subunits — refer to tables.
 This enzyme is used in synthesis of ATP through aerobic respiration.

 Structure and function

 Located within the thylakoid membrane and the inner mitochondrial membrane, ATP synthase consists of two regions FO and F1.
 FO causes rotation of F1 and is made of c-ring and subunits a, two b, F6.
 F1 is made of α, β, γ, and δ subunits.
 F1 has a water-soluble part that can hydrolyze ATP.
 FO on the other hand has mainly hydrophobic regions.
 FO F1 creates a pathway for protons movement across the membrane.